This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The House of Habsburg is one of the most important dynasties in history.
 The Habsburgs ruled Austria for centuries on end and their history is inextricably linked to Vienna’s very essence.

-This is why it makes sense to spend your first of 3 days in Vienna learning more about this mighty dynasty.
+This is why it makes sense to focus more on this mighty dynasty on your first day in Vienna.
 However, this doesn’t mean that you won’t be stumbling upon bits of Habsburg history throughout your entire trip to Vienna anyway.

 Demel Café